I-hsin-Chen/NTU-ADL-HW3-2024Fall/README.md

 ```
 bash eval_all.sh
 ```
-* This command will evaluate all the checkpoints in `--peft_path` folder and plot the learning curve.
+* This command will evaluate all checkpoints in the folder specified by --peft_path and plot the learning curve.
-* Ths learning curve image would be located at  `--peft_path` and named `ppl_curve.png`.
+* The generated image (ppl_curve.png) will be saved in the same folder.

 ## Inference
 ```